-Employees are entitled, according to provisions of the Labour Law, to a minimum of 20 days vacation per year (working day not calendar day).
+Employees are entitled, according to provisions of the Labour Law, to a minimum of 20 vacation days per year (working day, not calendar day).

 The employer is obliged to pay the remuneration for the first 5 days of incapacity from the medical leave period.
-The rest of the period is paid by the Romanian state, however the employer shall credit the state with the amount paid to the employee.
+The rest of the period is paid by the Romanian state; however, the employer shall credit the state with the amount paid to the employee.
 In maximum 90 calendar days, the employer should file a compensation request for above amounts to Romanian Health Insurance House.

-In cases of special family events, the Employees have the right to paid days off.
+In cases of special family events, the employees have the right to paid days off.
 These days are stipulated by law, collective labour agreement or Internal Regulation of the company.

-In order to solve special personal situations, the Employees have also the right to ask for unpaid days off.
+In order to solve special personal situations, the employees have also the right to ask for unpaid days off.